npastori21/power_outages_analysis/README.md

 ## Bivariate Analysis
-Below is a heatmap showing the average power outage duration by states with at least one outage.
+Below is a heatmap showing the average power outage duration for states with at least one outage.
 The map provides more insight into the relationship of states with more extreme weather and the severity of their outages.
 For example, Wisconsin, Michigan, and New York have average outage durations of over 85 hours, which could be attributed to their harsh winter weather and storms.
 Additionally, outages in states like Florida and Louisiana average over 65 hours possibly due to their hot summers and exposure to harsh tropical storms and hurricanes.
 While West Virginia seems to have the most severe outages, further analysis of its outages shows a small sample size (3) with only one major outage of 288 hours.

  <iframe
  src="plots/states.html"